-You should utilise resources which inform evidence based practice in prescribing medicines in Australia.
+You should utilise resources which inform evidencebased practice in prescribing medicines in Australia.
 This applies when:

-- undertaking your period of supervised practice - preparing your portfolio, and - practising once your registration has been endorsed for scheduled medicines.
+- undertaking your period of supervised practice under Pathway B - preparing your portfolio under Pathway B, and - practising once your registration has been endorsed for scheduled medicines.

-References used must be the most current editions to ensure your knowledge is up to date.14
+References used must be the most current editions to ensure your knowledge is up to date.3